- Order number: 206272.M.4

 |Safety toe||No safety toe|

 What do you look for in a pair of military boots?
-If you want army compliant boots that offer quality over your issued boots, you need to go beyond mere looks.
+If you want army compliant boots for rucking that offer quality over your issued boots, you need to go beyond mere looks.
 The HAIX Combat Hero not only offers up a boot that meets AR 670-1 requirements but is a military ACU combat boot that will serve you in the best way possible.
+Be sure to check out the HAIX Combat Hero - Factory Seconds and save on this incredible deal.

 Abrasion Resistant and Breathable inner liner with HAIX® Climate System

-The newly designed HAIX Combat Hero is constructed with high quality European rough out leather with textile inserts to provide you with a breathable piece of foot gear that will keep you comfortable all day.
+The newly designed HAIX Combat Hero AR 670-1 boots are constructed with high quality European rough out leather with textile inserts to provide you with a breathable piece of foot gear that will keep you comfortable all day.
 The abrasion resistant and breathable inner lining paired with the built in Climate System, helps to wick moisture and sweat, releasing it through vent holes at the top of these HAIX military boots, so your feet will also stay dry and comfortable.

 Excellent Grip and Slip-Resistance on Uneven Terrain